 People are mesmerized with Poland because of its unique blend of "fairytale come alive" scenery, warm and passionate locals and the ever-present sense of history.
-The Soul of Poland tour offers a rich insight into European history: the Teutonic Knights, the Golden Age of the Renaissance, the Art Nouveau movement, and the bleak years of communism, but this journey will also delight you with the natural beauty of its mountains and the picture-perfect countryside.
+The Soul of Poland tour offers a rich insight into European history: the Teutonic Knights, the Golden Age of the Renaissance, the Art Nouveau movement, and the bleak years of communism, but this journey will also delight you with the natural beauty of its cities, its mountains and the picture-perfect countryside.

 During our time in Warsaw, we’ll gain an insight into the city of complex, tragic and inspiring history, the city of Frederic Chopin and Marie Curie, the city which forged the enduring spirit of the Polish people.
-We’ll see the meticulously restored Old Town with the Royal Castle and the Lazienki Park enveloped in the music of Chopin.
+We’ll see the meticulously restored Old Town with the Royal Castle and the Lazienki Palace and Park enveloped in the music of Chopin.
 We'll tour the 1944 Rising Museum and visit the Jewish History Museum and other Jewish sites of the city, then spend the day touring the exquisite Wilanow Palace and Gardens, and finish with the controversial Palace of Science and Culture.

 The ancient city of Krakow is Poland’s most visited city, with a vibrant art scene in a historic setting.
 The city is considered a gem of medieval and Renaissance architecture and a European cultural capital.
 It's a magical place where legends mix with reality and stories from the old times still find relevance in contemporary life.
-Established by Prince Boleslaw V in 1257, the well preserved original grid of streets with Europe's largest central square seems to be the last stage in the perfection of city-planning in the Middle Ages.
+Established by Prince Boleslaw V in 1257, the well preserved original grid of streets with Europe's largest central square seems to be the last stage in perfecting the city-planning in the Middle Ages.
 In its long history, Krakow has seen many ups and downs.
 The proud capital of a mighty kingdom for centuries, it was turned into a sleepy borderland town of the Austrian Empire in the 19th century.
 Then, at the turn of the century, it became a vital center of Polish national awakening and the cradle of Poland's rebirth, only to be oppressed again under the Nazis, and then under the Communist regimes.
 Today, Krakow has been restored back to its well deserved status as one of Europe's great cities.

 During our time in Krakow, we’ll experience European history and world-class art on a personal level.
 We'll take in-depth private tours of the medieval Old Town, visit the incomparable Wawel Royal Castle, the Collegium Maius of the Jagiellonian University, and the poignant Jewish Kazimierz, attend a Klezmer music concert, wander along the city's quaint medieval lanes and in the underground labyrinths of the ancient Wieliczka Salt Mine.
 We'll tour the communist utopia neighborhood of Nowa Huta, visit art galleries, museums and poignant churches and synagogues.
-We'll set out from the city to Pieniny National Park for a relaxing river rafting down the Dunajec River Gorge, visit an overloard's borderland castle and a royal castle, cook lunch with Highlanders over a bonfire, take a short hike in the Ojcow National Park, learn the intricacies of Polish cuisine during the traditional Polish cooking class and take a horse ridden carriage through the magic of the night-time Krakow.
+We'll set out from the city to Pieniny National Park for a relaxing river rafting down the Dunajec River Gorge, visit an overlord's borderland castle and a royal castle, cook lunch with Highlanders over a bonfire, take a short hike in the Ojcow National Park, learn the intricacies of Polish cuisine during the traditional Polish cooking class and take a horse ridden carriage through the magic of the night-time Krakow.

 - Throughout the tour, we'll dine a la carte at carefully selected gourmet restaurants, serving Polish specialties served in elegant setting and with nouvelle flair